dreanicls/Andrea-s-Asian-Drama-Watchlist-kit/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tlXwSOVZMPw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 (Turn on captions for english subtitles)

-## Watchlist is updated overtime, so by the time you finish it all there will be more!;)
+## Watchlist is updated over time, so by the time you finish it all there will be more!;)

 # **(Korean Drama)**